discordjs/guide/guide/interactions/replying-to-slash-commands.md

 ### Subcommands

-If you have a command that contains subcommands you can parse them in a very similar way as to the above examples.
+If you have a command that contains subcommands, you can parse them in a very similar way as to the above examples.
 Let's say your command looks like this:

 ```js {4-22}